Dybondzy/stocks-analysis/README.md

 2nd Project on Boot Camp Exercise for Data Analystics

+### Overview of Project

+The purpose and background are well defined (2 pt).
+Results
+The analysis is well described with screenshots and code (4 pt).
+Summary
+There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).
+There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).
+Submission
+Once you’re ready to submit, make sure to check your work against the rubric to ensure you are meeting the requirements for this Challenge one final time.
+It’s easy to overlook items when you’re in the zone!

+As a reminder, upload the following deliverables to your stock-analysis GitHub repository:

 ## Purpose

+### Overview of Project: Explain the purpose of this analysis.

+Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
+Summary: In a summary statement, address the following questions.
+What are the advantages or disadvantages of refactoring code?
+How do these pros and cons apply to refactoring the original VBA script?
+Deliverable 2 Requirements
+Structure, Organization, and Formatting Requirements (8 points) The written analysis contains the following structure, organization, and formatting:

+There is a title, and there are multiple paragraphs (2 pt).
+Each paragraph has a heading (2 pt).
+There are subheadings to break up text (2 pt).
+Links are working, and images are formatted and displayed where appropriate (2 pt).
+Analysis Requirements (12 points)
+The written analysis has the following:

+## Analysis and Challenges

+This documentation (Links to an external site.) provides more information about basic writing and formatting syntax for GitHub.

+For your written analysis, be sure to use complete and coherent sentences.
+Your written analysis should contain three sections, which cover the following:

 ###	Deliverable 1: Refactor VBA code and measure performance